simonmcallister0210/cognito-srp-helper/README.md

 import CognitoSrpHelper from "cognito-srp-helper";
 import { CognitoIdentityServiceProvider } from 'aws-sdk';

-// Initialise helper with user's credential and Cognito pool ID const cognitoSrpHelper = new CognitoSrpHelper(
+// Initialise helper with user's credentials and Cognito pool ID const cognitoSrpHelper = new CognitoSrpHelper(
     username,
     password,